-FDP_ACF_EXT.2: The TOE allows an administrator to allow sharing of the enterprise profile address book with the normal profile.
+FDP_ACF_EXT.2: The TOE allows an administrator to allow sharing of the Work profile address book, calendar, and keystore (specifically, the user's "keychain" within the keystore, which is the set of user imported credentials that a user can grant individual applications access to an individual private key) with the normal profile.

-FDP_DAR_EXT.1: The TOE provides Data-At-Rest AES-256 XTS hardware encryption for all data stored on the TOE in the user data partition (which includes both user data and TSF data).
+FDP_DAR_EXT.1: The TOE provides two layers of Data-At-Rest encryption.
+Android provides the TOE's first layer of DAR encryption, an AES-XTS 128, hardware accelerated (using the application processor's ICE hardware) encryption of all data stored in the TOE's userdata partition (which includes both user data and TSF data).
 The TOE also has TSF data relating to key storage for TSF keys not stored in the system's Secure Key Store.
 The TOE separately encrypts those TSF keys and data.
-Additionally, the TOE includes a read-only filesystem in which the TOE'S system executables, libraries, and their configuration data reside.
-For its Data-At-Rest encryption of the data partition on the internal Flash (where the TOE stores all user data and all application data), the TOE uses an AES-256 bit DEK with XTS feedback mode to encrypt each file in the data partition using dedicated application processor hardware.